James K. Polk: Early life

 Polk suffered from frail health as a child, a particular disadvantage in a frontier society.
 His father took him to see prominent Philadelphia physician Dr. Philip Syng Physick for urinary stones.
 The journey was broken off by James's severe pain, and Dr. Ephraim McDowell of Danville, Kentucky, operated to remove them.
 No anesthetic was available except brandy.
-The operation was successful, but it might have left James impotent or sterile, as he had no children.
+The operation was successful, but it may have left James impotent or sterile, as he had no children.
 He recovered quickly and became more robust.
 His father offered to bring him into one of his businesses, but he wanted an education and enrolled at a Presbyterian academy in 1813.
 He became a member of the Zion Church near his home in 1813 and enrolled in the Zion Church Academy.
 He then entered Bradley Academy in Murfreesboro, Tennessee, where he proved a promising student.

 In January 1816, Polk was admitted into the University of North Carolina at Chapel Hill as a second-semester sophomore.
 The Polk family had connections with the university, then a small school of about 80 students; Samuel was its land agent in Tennessee and his cousin William Polk was a trustee.
 Polk's roommate was William Dunn Moseley, who became the first Governor of Florida.
 Polk joined the Dialectic Society where he took part in debates, became its president, and learned the art of oratory.
 In one address, he warned that some American leaders were flirting with monarchical ideals, singling out Alexander Hamilton, a foe of Jefferson.
 Polk graduated with honors in May 1818.

 After graduation, Polk returned to Nashville, Tennessee to study law under renowned trial attorney Felix Grundy, who became his first mentor.
 On September 20, 1819, he was elected clerk of the Tennessee State Senate, which then sat in Murfreesboro and to which Grundy had been elected.
 He was re-elected clerk in 1821 without opposition, and continued to serve until 1822.
 In June 1820, he was admitted to the Tennessee bar, and his first case was to defend his father against a public fighting charge; he secured his release for a one-dollar fine.
 He opened an office in Maury County and was successful as a lawyer, due largely to the many cases arising from the Panic of 1819, a severe depression.
 His law practice subsidized his political career.